jplindstrom/p5-autobox-Transform/README.md

     # },

     # map each pair into an array
-    # Transform each pair to the string "n: genre"
+    # e.g. Transform each pair to the string "n: genre"
     #     (return list of items)
     $genre_count->map_each_to_array(sub { "$_: $_[0]" });
     # [ "1: Fantasy", "3: Sci-fi" ]